space-station-os/space-station-os.github.io/source/technical_meetings.md

 # Technical Meetings

-We hold biweekly technical meetings every Monday at 12 PM JST (Tuesday at 12 AM UTC).
+We hold biweekly technical meetings every Monday at 24:00 JST (Monday at 12:00 AM UTC).
 Feel free to join us there.

 ---------
 **Technical meeting #6 (2025/1/28 0:00 JST)**